 In the summer of 2017, a 15-year-old girl went to London’s Great Ormond Street Hospital to receive a double lung transplant.
 Her lungs struggled to even reach a third of their normal function.
 She was suffering from cystic fibrosis.
-It is a genetic disease which clogs lungs with mucus plaguing patients with persistent infections.
+It is a genetic disease that clogs the lungs with mucus plaguing patients with persistent infections.

 Several weeks after her transplant, the doctors noticed some redness on her surgical wound.
 She also had infection signs in her liver.
-They then saw nodules on her legs, buttocks and arms.
+They then saw nodules on her legs, buttocks, and arms.
 Her infection had spread and traditional antibiotics were not working.

 Currently, a new personalized treatment is being used to help the girl recover.
 The treatment is based on genetically engineering bacteriophages.
-These are viruses which can infect bacteria and kill them.
+These are viruses that can infect bacteria and kill them.
 In the next 6 months, almost all of her skin nodules vanished.
 Her surgical wound started closing and her liver function became better.

 Graham Hatfull, said that the treatment could even be used broadly to control diseases such as tuberculosis.
-He said that the idea was to use bacteriophages as antibiotics to kill infection causing bacteria.
+He said that the idea was to use bacteriophages as antibiotics to kill infection-causing bacteria.

 Hatfull had spent more than 3 decades collecting bacteriophages.
 His colleague asked if any of his phages could be used to target the patients’ stains.
 Hatfull fancied the idea.